P1040626.JPG

 Our Investment Manager's Commentary for the Month

 China – continues to push hard in the innovation space.
-Huawei announced it has started producing 5nm Chips, indicating that efforts to stop China from advancement in chip technology has likely failed.
+Huawei has started producing 5nm Chips, indicating that efforts to stop China from advancement in chip technology has likely failed.
 This has provided investment opportunities for us at Rainforest Research Investment Managers as a slew of semiconductor companies have emerged and listed in China.
-During the month, there was also a series of Humanoid Robot competitions held, where different companies competed on their humanoid robot development in areas of combat, chores, etc.
+There have also been Humanoid Robot competitions held, where different companies competed on their humanoid robot development in areas of combat, chores, etc.

 E.g. https://www.youtube.com/watch?v=uWq8RebJeOc